-The fact that a pupil may be LGBTQ+ is not in itself an inherent risk factor for harm; however, staff will be aware that LGBTQ+ pupils can be targeted by other individuals.
-Staff will also be aware that, in some cases, a pupil who is perceived by others to be LGBTQ+ (whether they are or not) can be just as vulnerable as pupils who identify as LGBTQ+.
+The fact that a child may be LGBTQ+ is not in itself an inherent risk factor for harm; however, staff will be aware that LGBTQ+ children can be targeted by other individuals.
+Staff will also be aware that, in some cases, a child who is perceived by others to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.

-Staff will also be aware that the risks to these pupils can be compounded when they do not have a trusted adult with whom they can speak openly with.
-Staff will endeavour to reduce the additional barriers faced by these pupils and provide a safe space for them to speak out and share any concerns they have.
+Staff will also be aware that the risks to these children can be compounded when they do not have a trusted adult with whom they can speak openly with.
+Staff will endeavour to reduce the additional barriers faced by these children and provide a safe space for them to speak out and share any concerns they have.

-Pupils requiring mental health support
+Children requiring mental health support

-All staff will be made aware that mental health problems can, in some cases, be an indicator that a pupil has suffered, or is at risk of suffering, abuse, neglect or exploitation.
+All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered, or is at risk of suffering, abuse, neglect or exploitation.

-12. Use of the School Premises for Non-School Activities
+12. [Updated] Use of the school premises for non-school activities

-Where the governing body hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate arrangements are in place to keep pupils safe.
+[Updated] Where the Governing Body hires or rents out school facilities or the school premises to organisations or individuals, e.g. for providers to run community or extracurricular activities, it will ensure that appropriate safeguarding arrangements are in place to keep children safe.
+The school will refer to the DfE's guidance on keeping children safe in out-of-school settings in these circumstances.

-Where the governing body provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
-Where activities are provided separately by another body, this may not be the case; therefore, the governing body will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
-The governing body will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
-The governing body will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.
+Where the Governing Body provides the activities under the direct supervision or management of school staff, child protection arrangements will apply.
+Where activities are provided separately by another body, this may not be the case; therefore, the Governing Body will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place, including inspecting these as needed.
+The Governing Body will also ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
+The Governing Body will ensure safeguarding requirements are included in any transfer of control agreement, i.e. a lease or hire agreement, as a condition of use and occupation of the premises, and specify that failure to comply with this would lead to termination of the agreement.